betaflight/betaflight.com/docs/wiki/guides/current/Deep-Dive.md

 Actually, Dterm in gyro mode is inversely proportional to the rate of change of the gyro signal.
 It always opposes changes to the gyro signal.
 Frame inertia delays the response of the gyros to P changes, but since Dterm always opposed gyro changes, it typically is opposite in sign to Pterm (definitely opposite in sign to Dterm.

 When Pterm increases due to positive stick inputs, inertia of the quad initially results in a big Pterm error signal.
 Initially, the quad isn't moving, due to inertial mass.
 With no movement, Dterm is zero, while Pterm is quite large.
 Very quickly the motors spool up and start to rotate the quad, reducing Pterm as the rotation rate reaches target (i.e. as error falls).
 Dterm slows down the onset of the rotation, smoothing out both the start of the rotation and the end of the roll.
 But Pterm is always stronger, so the quad eventually gets the desired rotation rate.
-Because the rate of rotation is now constant, both Pterm and Dterm head to to zero.
+Because the rate of rotation is now constant, both Pterm and Dterm head to zero.
 Momentum may cause the frame to keep rotating a bit past the point at which it was supposed to stop.
 P weakly opposes this since typically the actual magnitude of the offset due to momentum errors is small, but Dterm is very sensitive to the high velocity of Pterm overshoots and damps them away much more quickly than Pterm can.

 In the absence of stick movement, Pterm opposes an external force on the frame.
 The magnitude of the Pterm response is always in proportion to the error between the intended rotation rate and the measured rotation rate (e.g. unwanted rotation from flying into a gust of wind).